pierceizfierce/Burmese/README.md

 Prerequisites
 Before using or contributing to this Python project, please make sure you have the following prerequisites installed:

-Python: This project is developed for Python [specify the Python version].
+Python: This project is developed for Python 3.11.
 You can download Python from the official Python website.
 Installation
 Clone this repository to your local machine: